The Truth About Arizona Salt Water Pools

 - Accelerates calcium build-up 5x!!

 - Salt can damage equipment (pumps, heaters, handrails) and decks which can eliminate any cost savings on chlorine.
-This is a well-known fact in our industry and has been well documented in recent years in our industry publications.
+This is a well-known fact in the pool industry and iwell documented in recent years in our industry publications.
 Salt is corrosive and most people clearly understand this.

 - Failing to manage the consistently high pH levels can cause calcium precipitant to adhere to the surface of the pool causing it to become very rough.